 Annually thousands of petitioners visit China’s courts, particularly the Supreme People’s Court (SPC) and its two circuit courts, to seek relief from injustices in the lower courts (and sometimes other injustices).

-According to the study, one-quarter of the 5000 petitioners that visited the court in the first 11 months of 2015 complained about injustice in administrative cases, while those cases constituted only 2% of the overall caseload of the three northeastern provinces.
+According to the study, one-quarter of the 5000 petitioners whose visit was registered by the court in the first 11 months of 2015 complained about injustice in administrative cases, while those cases constituted only 2% of the overall caseload of the three northeastern provinces.
+According the study, most of the petitioners who visited the court were not registered.
+From other statistics, a total of 33.000 visitors petitioned the court.
+In 2015, the #2 Circuit Court heard almost 200 administrative cases (accepted 193, closed 189, while in 2016, it accepted 691 administrative cases and closed 687).
 Who are these petitioners in these cases, why are they petitioning, and what should be done about it?

 Who are the petitioners?